Asabeneh/30-Days-Of-JavaScript/06_Day/06_day_loops.md

 console.log(sum)  // 15
 ```

-Creating a new are based on the existing array
+Creating a new array based on the existing array

 ```js
 const numbers = [1, 2, 3, 4, 5]